Invest in a Brand Position

 More than ever messages need to be relevant, on target and succinct.
 They also need to be in the right place at the right time.
 My husband likes to say that “timing is everything,” which is annoying to me, but the truth is, it is a huge factor in most things in life, even marketing.
 The timing of your message is important.
 The message you portray should speak to your target audience based upon where they are in their purchase process.
 Your brand and key messages remain consistent, but the dominant message on your Web home page where people are first considering your product or service is not going to be the same as in a final proposal or nearing the close of a sale.

-I used to say that marketing is just sales on paper.
-Today it is sales online.
-No matter the tactic, you have to think about each touch point with your target audience as a personal conversation.
+I like to say that marketing is just sales on paper.
+You have to think about each touch point with your target audience as a personal conversation.

 All this planning and strategizing is great, but we also want it to equate to results.
 Make sure that you or your marketing partner sets aside the time and funding to measure results at least quarterly on your Web site traffic and any other indicators relevant to your business.
 Measuring along the way allows you to adjust your course, if needed, or see which areas that are performing exceptionally well where you may want to put the petal to the metal, so to speak.